josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/how_to_read_the_godot_api.md

 Possible qualifiers include...

-- const: the method does not change any data in the class instance.
+- `const`: the method does not change any data in the class instance.

-- virtual: the method does nothing but wait for a script to override it.
+- `virtual`: the method does nothing but wait for a script to override it.

-- vararg: the method can accept an arbitrary number of arguments.
+- `vararg`: the method can accept an arbitrary number of arguments.

 ## Signals